The Story of Intensive Interaction

 3. There are evidenced differences in the social learning environments created for infants with or without developmental disabilities (Bromwich, 1981; Walker, 1982; and others).

-Also seen as intrinsic to the process of early interactivity (and therefore subsequently with Intensive Interaction) is the development of mutual pleasure; this also being the primary motivation for its continuation and frequent repetition.
+Also seen as intrinsic to the process of early interactivity (and subsequently with Intensive Interaction) is the development of mutual pleasure; this also being the primary motivation for its continuation and frequent repetition.
 Stern et al (1977), Trevarthen (1979) and Bruner (1983) all point to the evolution of such mutually generated pleasure within interpersonalised games and playful routines, with such social exchanges being dynamically ‘scaffolded’ (Bruner, 1983) by the adult participant in such a way to maximise the engagement of the child – again this process being replicated in Intensive Interaction exchanges.

 (For a more detailed description of the theoretical background to Intensive Interaction, see Nind, M. & Hewett, D. (2005) Access to Communication: Developing basic communication with people who have severe learning difficulties (2nd Ed).
 London: David Fulton Publishers. pages 16-41)